amnik75/ansible-blue-green/README.md

-email_username -> email address to use for sending. email_password -> password of the email. email_receiver -> email adress of the person that receive the alert.
+email_username -> email address to use for sending. email_password -> password of the email. email_receiver -> email adress of the person that receive the alert. email_enabled -> set this true/false for enable/disable the email feature.
+If you set it true you should defined the email vars above.